 Inspections, Harvests, and Sampling Collections

-Now that you are a hemp license holder, you are almost ready for harvest; however, you must ensure your hemp crops are in compliance with TDA’s sampling and testing standards.
+Now that you are a hemp license holder, you are almost ready for harvest; however, you first need to ensure your hemp crops are in compliance with the TDA’s sampling and testing standards.

-TDA largely adopted the USDA’s regulations on hemp inspections.
-Essentially, TDA, DEA, DPA, and local law enforcement have unrestricted access to randomly inspect all hemp plants grown or harvested by hemp license holders and all facilities and locations where hemp is produced or stored.
+The TDA appears to adopt USDA’s regulations on hemp inspections.
+Essentially, the TDA, DEA, DPA, and local law enforcement have unrestricted access to randomly inspect all hemp plants grown or harvested by hemp license holders and all facilities and locations where hemp is produced or stored.
 For scheduled sampling collections, “[T]he producer or an authorized representative of the producer shall be present at each lot undergoing sampling and testing.”
 4 TAC § 24.20(c).

 Hemp license holders must wait to harvest their hemp crops until samples have been collected.
 After the samples have been collected, the hemp license holder must harvest the crop within 15 days of that sample collection, unless TDA authorized otherwise.
 See id. at § 24.23(b).
 Before any processing occurs, hemp license holders need to ensure that any cannabis from harvested lots must not be commingled with other material or with cannabis from any other harvested lot.
 Harvested hemp plants cannot be sold or used by hemp license holders until “a test of the sample(s) for the lot associated with the harvested plants is at or below the acceptable hemp THC level.”
 Id. at § 24.23(d).